neam/dna-project-base-project-root-boilerplate/README.md

 ### Shortcut script

-Here is a script that will ensure boot2docker is up, start the stack, the db and initiate angular frontend local development (grunt etc):
+Here is a script that will ensure docker-machine is up, start the stack, the db and initiate angular frontend local development (grunt etc):

     stack/start-local-dev.sh